MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Definition

 To avoid scenarios where comments might be tied back to the respondent, comments for groups that don't meet this survey response (not comments) threshold aren't displayed.
-Glint’s default Comments Confidentiality Threshold is ten (10).
+Glint’s default Comments Confidentiality Threshold is 10.

 ### Example

-Ana Bowman's team doesn't have enough responses to meet the Comments Confidentiality Threshold is of (10), so filtering to her team in the Comments report gives an insufficient data message.
+Ana Bowman's team doesn't have enough responses to meet the Comments Confidentiality Threshold of 10, so filtering to the team in the Comments report gives an insufficient data message.

 :::image type="content" source="../../media/glint/reports/comments-insufficient.png" alt-text="Screenshot of a comments report with an insufficient data message for a manager team with too few responses.":::